Marguerite Van Cook

-Marguerite Van Cook (née Martin) (born 1954) is an English artist, writer, musician/singer and filmmaker.
-She was born in Portsmouth, England and now resides in New York City on the Lower East Side, in the East Village.
+Marguerite Van Cook (née Martin, born 1954) is an English artist, writer, musician/singer and filmmaker.

+Early life and education

+Van Cook was born in Portsmouth, England.
 She attended Portsmouth College of Art and Design, Northumbria University Graphic and Fine Arts programs, BMCC, and Columbia University for English (BA) and Modern European Studies (MA).
-She currently attends the CUNY Graduate Center in the French PhD program.
-She has also served as an Adjunct Professor at Columbia University and the Fashion Institute of Technology (FIT) in New York.
+She holds a Ph.D. in French on eighteenth century political economics in the work of women writers from CUNY Graduate Center.
+She has also served as an adjunct professor at Columbia University and currently at the Fashion Institute of Technology (FIT) in New York.